Two local people will vote as official Ohio electors for Trump

 “Each state’s electors’ votes are recorded on a Certificate of Vote, which is prepared at the meeting by the electors.
 The Certificate of Vote is sent to the United States Congress, where the votes are counted, and to the National Archives and Records Administration (NARA), as part of the official records of the Presidential election,” according to a news release from Ohio Secretary of State Frank LaRose.

 U.S. voters indirectly elect the president.
-When votes choose the candidate on the ballot they are actually picking the candidate’s preferred electors in their state.
+When voters choose the candidate on the ballot they are actually picking the candidate’s preferred electors in their state.
 The winning candidate’s electors for each state then cast votes in the Electoral College, which consists of 538 electors.
 A majority of 270 electoral votes is required to elect the president.

 Sometimes, as in Trump’s 2016 win against Democrat Hillary Clinton, and Republican George W. Bush’s 2000 win over Democrat Al Gore, the person who won the popular vote doesn’t win the Electoral College vote.